adeira/universe/src/mrtnzlml-meta/docs/relay/directives.md

 directive @prependNode(connections: [String!]!, edgeTypeName: String!) on FIELD
 ```

 These new directives will help you to update the store declaratively.
 You can used them to append/prepend connection edges OR create and edge and append/prepend them (in case of `*Node` directives).
-See (currently unreleased, only on `master`):
+See:

 - https://github.com/facebook/relay/commit/271932432b2846db5dac2effcf7ab756c56e8a65
 - https://github.com/facebook/relay/commit/0fe732dabc16087c64413ec717340f18ba95bc14